 9 Pole Tennis Court Layout

 Nine-pole layouts illuminate two adjacent courts using a 3x3 grid.
 Three center poles between courts provide light for both surfaces.
 This minimizes total poles for dual-court setups.
 Center poles must support more fixtures, requiring stronger construction for the added weight.
+The tennis court pole layout is ideal for maximizing coverage while minimizing the number of poles needed for multi-court installations.

 Types of Lighting Poles for Tennis Courts